PINNs4Drops: Video-conditioned physics-informed neural networks for two-phase flow reconstruction: Introduction

 \section{Introduction}

-Two-phase flows, involving liquid droplets or gaseous bubbles, are ubiquitous in nature and technology.
-In particular, liquid droplets in a gaseous environment are critical in a variety of technical applications.
-These include the impingement of liquid droplets on wet or dry surfaces, such as in spray cooling \cite{Moreira2011}, spray coating \cite{Andrade2013, Dalili2016}, inkjet printing \cite{Lohse2022}, and adhering droplets in external flows for applications like cleaning and drying \cite{Thoreau2006, Seevaratnam2010}, oil recovery \cite{Thompson1994, Schleizer1999, Gupta2008, Madani2014}, heat exchangers \cite{Korte2001, Kandlikar2002}, airfoil icing prevention \cite{Karlsson2019}, and fuel cells, where efficient removal of water droplets is essential for optimal performance \cite{Theodorakakos2006, Kumbur2006, Esposito2010, Burgmann2013}.
-These problems involve moving gas-liquid interfaces, which induce internal flow within the droplet and can result in complex interactions between the internal and external flows and the interface.
-Common measurement techniques employed for the experimental investigation of droplet flows include shadowgraphy, used to obtain the interface location, and Particle Image Velocimetry (PIV) for the measurement of velocity fields.
-Shadowgraphy is particularly favoured for the reconstruction of the three-dimensional gas-liquid interface due to its simplicity and high spatial accuracy.
+Two-phase flows, involving liquid droplets or gaseous bubbles, are ubiquitous in nature and critical in numerous technical applications.
+These include the impingement of liquid droplets on wet or dry surfaces, such as in spray cooling~\cite{Moreira2011}, spray coating~\cite{Andrade2013, Dalili2016}, inkjet printing \cite{Lohse2022}, and adhering droplets in external flows for applications like cleaning and drying~\cite{Thoreau2006, Seevaratnam2010}, oil recovery~\cite{Thompson1994, Schleizer1999, Gupta2008, Madani2014}, heat exchangers~\cite{Korte2001, Kandlikar2002}, airfoil icing prevention~\cite{Karlsson2019}, and fuel cells, where efficient removal of water droplets is essential for optimal performance~\cite{Theodorakakos2006, Kumbur2006, Esposito2010, Burgmann2013}.
+These problems are governed by moving gas-liquid interfaces, which induce complex interactions between the external and internal flow of droplets~\cite{Minor2009}.
+Despite extensive experimental and numerical investigations, the internal flow topology remains insufficiently understood.
+Numerical simulation has advanced the study of droplet dynamics, including impingement on structured surfaces~\cite{fink2018, worner2021, Samkhaniani2021, Toprak2024} and shear-driven deformation~\cite{Maurer2016, Kramer2021, Burgmann2022}.
+While simulations can accurately predict three-dimensional (3D) droplet dynamics, they are computationally expensive, limited to idealized cases, and require experimental validation for surface tension and contact angle modeling~\cite{kistler1993, cox1986}.
+Experimental acquisition of 3D data is therefore crucial for gaining deeper insight into two-phase flow dynamics.
+Shadowgraphy and Particle Image Velocimetry (PIV) are commonly employed to measure interface location and velocity fields, respectively.
+Shadowgraphy is favored for 3D interface reconstruction due to its simplicity and spatial accuracy, though capturing complex deformations typically requires symmetry assumptions~\cite{Tomiyama2002,Higashine2008} or multiple camera angles~\cite{Fu2018, Masuk2019}.
+However, non-convex shapes causing self-occlusion remain challenging even with a large number of viewpoints, while limited optical access in the experiments makes single-view techniques highly desirable.
+PIV can reveal complex internal flow patterns in droplets related to Marangoni effects~\cite{Erbil2002,Rowan1997} and interface oscillation~\cite{Minor2009, Burgmann2021}.
+However, the refraction of light at the gas-liquid interface distorts the measured velocity field and necessitates complicated correction procedures~\cite{Kang2004, Minor2007} that require precise knowledge of the instantaneous 3D interface shape.